pmcdi/jarvais/docs/api/analyzer.md

 # Analyzer

-The `Analyzer` class is part of the `AutoML.analyzer` module.
+The `Analyzer` class is part of the `jarvais.analyzer` module.
 It provides tools for exploring datasets and identifying issues.

-::: AutoML.analyzer.Analyzer
+::: jarvais.analyzer.Analyzer
     options:
         heading_level: 3
         members_order: source